 Hey, sorry about that!
-Despite what it says in the author slot above, this is Stacy, taking over blogging duties from my husband.
+Despite what it says in the author slot above, this is Wife, taking over blogging duties from my husband.

 Welcome!
 Come on in, have a Diet Coke, and get a glimpse of what I am struggling with on the field.
-If you want coffee, go find Jeremy.
+If you want coffee, go find Ethan.